Skip to content

 The Kaiser Oakland Internal Medicine residency pays for:

-• Personal iPhone loaded with all the necessary apps to access the EMR (No, you don’t get to keep your phone after you graduate!)
+• Personal iPhone loaded with all the necessary apps to access the EMR, including Open Evidence and Abridge AI tools (No, you don’t get to keep your phone after you graduate!)

 • Individual UptoDate account to be used both on campus and at home, including on your iPhone